Forgiveness in Islam – an Essential Virtue for Every Muslim

 Sometimes, intentions can mislead even the noblest of deeds.
 You thought you’d forgiven them but sometimes, you unconsciously expect something in return.
 Perhaps, a ‘I’m sorry’ statement, but what if that never happened?

 One of the ways you can rectify your intentions is to forgive for the sake of Allah and His Messenger ﷺ.
-Allah loves those who forgive, so wouldn’t it feel rewarding to be loved by Allah, the Lord of the Worlds?
+Allah loves those who forgive others, so wouldn’t it feel rewarding to be loved by Allah, the Lord of the Worlds?
 According to the Qur’anic verse on forgiveness below, let us take forgiveness as a habit!

 “(O Prophet,) take forgiveness (as your habit), enjoin virtue, and ignore the ignorant.”
 [Qur’an 7:199]